mmraff/npm-two-stage/docs/MANUAL-INSTALL.md

   `npm/lib/`, rename the npm file in your preferred backup name style (for example, you could add the suffix `.BAK`).

-6. Now copy all the items from the project `src` directory into `npm/lib/`.
+6. Now copy all the items from the project `src` directory into their corresponding subdirectories of `npm/lib/`.

 This completes **npm-two-stage** installation.
 There are no extra packages to be installed.